 Part of the challenge for the project now, as they become established within these universities, is to prove their impact and efficacy, and build a strong reputation.

-Ember is working to support the Mental Health and Wellbeing in Higher Education project to build their visibility internationally and to consolidate their model.
+Ember is working to support the Mental Health and Wellbeing on Campus to build their visibility internationally and to consolidate their model.

 A volunteer-driven system of outreach, home visits, training and referrals to meet community mental health needs and raise awareness

 Breaking cycles of violence in post-conflict settings through creative therapies and workshops

 A community based organisation working to improve mental health provision in rural and impoverished areas of Uttarakhand